gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 ## Basic Syntax

 A manifest file is an application-specific configuration file that specifies the environment and resources for running a Graphene library OS instance.
-A manifest file is a text file containing entries separated by _line breaks_.
-Each configuration entry consists of the key (with possible subkeys) and the value.
-Whitespaces before /after the key and before/after the value are ignored.
+A manifest file is a text file, containing entries separated by _line breaks_.
+Each configuration entry consists of a key and a value.
-The value can be written in quotes, in this case the value is interpreted as everything inside the quotes without modifications.
+Whitespaces before/after the key and before/after the value are ignored.
+The value can be written in quotes, indicating that values should be assigned to this string verbatim, or be unquoted.
 Each entry must be in the following format:

-    [Key][.Key][.Key] = [Value]
+    [Key][.Key][.Key] = [Value] or [Key][.Key][.Key] = "[Value]"

 Comments can be inlined in a manifest, by preceding them with a _sharp sign (#)_.
 Any texts behind a _sharp sign (#)_ will be considered part of a comment and be discarded while loading the manifest